podcast

 The Bodega Cat Room and Beyond

-Send us a textIn this episode, we tour the Jiffy-Mart, the official digital bodega of the James Cave Instagram Feed.Then we dive into a thoughtful exploration of land acknowledgments with Indigenous expert Heather Bruegl, who shares insights on creating meaningful statements that honor ancestral lands and their original stewards:Native-land.ca serves as a starting point for researching whose land you're onTribal territories often overlapped, unlike modern state bordersResearch should include archives, libraries, land records, and the National ArchivesAlways do preliminary work before approaching tribal nations for collaborationLand acknowledgments require months of...
+Send a textIn this episode, we tour the Jiffy-Mart, the official digital bodega of the James Cave Instagram Feed.Then we dive into a thoughtful exploration of land acknowledgments with Indigenous expert Heather Bruegl, who shares insights on creating meaningful statements that honor ancestral lands and their original stewards:Native-land.ca serves as a starting point for researching whose land you're onTribal territories often overlapped, unlike modern state bordersResearch should include archives, libraries, land records, and the National ArchivesAlways do preliminary work before approaching tribal nations for collaborationLand acknowledgments require months of research...

 2025-06-28